 Joint programme and tuition fees

-Planning the fees, scholarships and budget
+Planning fees, scholarships and budget

 ● Programme fee: the student participation costs of JP defined jointly by the consortium, a joint consortium fee